Edit

 model = load_model(model_path)

-In this example, we place the model in global variable model.
+In this example, you place the model in global variable model.
 To make available the assets required to perform inference on your scoring function, use global variables.

 The run method

 Use the run(mini_batch: List[str]) -> Union[List[Any], pandas.DataFrame] method to handle the scoring of each mini-batch that the batch deployment generates.
 This method is called once for each mini_batch generated for your input data.
-Batch deployments read data in batches according to how the deployment configuration.
+Batch deployments read data in batches according to how you configure the deployment.

 import pandas as pd